 How clearly we express our educational qualifications, professional experience, skills set and interests in a resume determines the certainty of securing an interview call or a job offer.
 And it doesn`t end there, the confidence with which we approach a job interview, the alacrity with which we respond to the interviewer`s questions and the tenacity with which we handle conflicting views ensures our career escalation.

-Speaking and writing effectively form two of the most desired communication skills that help to convey your ideas but there is more to communicating than speaking and writing.
+Speaking and writing effectively form two of the most desired people skills that help to convey your ideas but there is more to communicating than speaking and writing.
 Your gestures, your posture, your body language, your physical proximity to your audience all convey a message that, in a way, instantly influences how others perceive you.

 Two-way lane–Listen Up!

 It is common knowledge that communication is a two-way street.
 Though it is imperative that we interact, write and present clearly while performing our professional duties, what is equally essential is that we make sound efforts to listen.
 For it is through active listening that we can truly discern the instructions, responsibilities, concerns and recommendations disseminated in the business of doing work.

 Actively listening and paying attention to the speaker conveys that you value the speaker’s time and focus invested in engaging you in a conversation.
 It is inextricably tied to the extent of empathy you are able to develop for others’ views.
 For, one thing, which we need to accept is that each one of us has views which are diverse and uniquely ours.
 So, we should listen-to understand and not rush into a response bogged down by the weight of our assumptions.

 Grammar of Presentation